 I think of this as the “bad news call” — when the CEO sends me an email and says he just wants to catch up on something before the meeting, but gives no indication of what it is, I’m left speculating: who’s quitting? who did we fire? how badly did we miss the quarter?

 It’s borne of a good impulse: if you have bad news, you should absolutely get out in front of it, and diffuse it 1-on-1 with individual board members.
 If you don’t, you risk the conversation going in a way you didn’t expect, or the group getting in a downward spiral.
 It’s absolutely best practice to handle it this way.

 Quora just announced its Series B fundraising, and I’m pleased to be a part of it, as Matrix is one of the large investors in the round.

 I’m a huge fan and avid user of the site, and I think it has the potential to be one of the cornerstone web properties, and help make the world a better place.

 I’ve spent a ton of time in this shared knowledge category on the web over the last 8 years.
 In 2003, when I was looking to start my next business, I came onto this idea of community shared knowledge.
 In the post-bubble era, no one was investing in content for the web because there was no economic model to support it, but by 2003-04 a number of things were happening.
-Wikipedia was just beginning to … Read More »
+Wikipedia was … Read More »